karayabin/universe-snapshot/universe/Ling/Light_User/personal/mydoc/pages/conception.md

 It's all about rights
 ----------------

 The user's rights are essentially simple strings attached to the user.

 For instance, "activate_coffee_machine", or "edit_post".

-By convention, alight plugin making use of "rights" will prefix all its rights with an identifier based on the plugin name.
+By convention, a light plugin making use of "rights" will prefix all its rights with an identifier based on the plugin name.

-For instance, a plugin name Light_4XBlog would have its rights starting with the **4x_blog** prefix (or 4xblog, or 4x-blog, you get the idea).

-By convention, the right string uses special symbols:

-- the dot (.)
-- the asterisk (*)

-More about that in the next section.
+We recommend using the plugin name followed by a dot, followed by the "right" name.

+UPDATE: 2019-09-11.
+In fact, the user "rights" are now called "permissions".

+The aforementioned principles apply, but there are some little nuances.

+For more information, see the [permission conception notes](https://github.com/lingtalfi/Light_User/blob/master/doc/pages/permission-conception-notes.md).

 ### Rights and namespaces

+UPDATE: 2019-09-11: This section is now deprecated/frozen as now we use permissions, which describe a "right" in such a specific manner that there might be no need for namespaces anymore.

 By convention, a plugin author organizes her rights in namespaces, and a dot indicates that the left part (of the dot) contains the right part.